International Mathematical Olympiad selection process: Singapore

-In Singapore,the SMO (Singapore Mathematical Olympiad) is held with three sections- Junior (Grade 7 and 8), Senior (Grades 9 and 10) and Open (Grades 11 and 12).
-There are two rounds and the top 20 from the first 2 rounds sit 2 National Team Selection tests where they are selected for the final IMO team.
+In Singapore, the SMO (Singapore Mathematical Olympiad) is held with three sections- Junior (Grade 7 and 8), Senior (Grades 9 and 10) and Open (Grades 11 and 12).
+There are two rounds in each of the competitions and the top 20 SMO (Open) Round 2 scorers will be invited to attend IMO training sessions, from which two IMO-style National Team Selection Tests (NTSTs) will determine the 6 participants in the IMO.